-Female travelers are not always safe in La Paz due to the fact that there have been some assaults on women so they need to be particularly careful when on public transportation at night, in rural areas, and in isolated sections.
+Female travelers are not always safe in La Paz because there have been some assaults on women so they need to be particularly careful when on public transportation at night, in rural areas, and isolated sections.

 So...
 How Safe Is La Paz Really?

-Nevertheless, taking into consideration the information that South America has a reputation for drugs, robberies, and violence, tourist can come to a conclusion that La Paz is not the safest city.
+Nevertheless, taking into consideration the information that South America has a reputation for drugs, robberies, and violence, tourists can conclude that La Paz is not the safest city.

-However, being vigilant and cautious is enough effort that you need to make so as to enjoy visiting La Paz.
+However, being vigilant and cautious is enough effort that you need to make to enjoy visiting La Paz.

-- Travel Insurance - As in any country, tourists need to exercise a high degree of caution in Bolivia so it is advisable to get a travel insurance which will cover medical problems, theft and loss of private belongings.
+- Travel Insurance - As in any country, tourists need to exercise a high degree of caution in Bolivia so it is advisable to get travel insurance which will cover medical problems, theft, and loss of private belongings.